ClosingBracket/osv/README.md

 ./script/build clean                               # Clean the build tree
 ```

-The build is the main shell script that orchestrates building OSv images by delegating to the main
-[makefile](https://github.com/cloudius-systems/osv/blob/master/Makefile) to build kernel and number of Python scripts
-like module.py to build application and fuse together into a final image ./build/$(arch)/usr.img; for details how to use run ./scripts/build --help
+For details how to use run the build script run ```./scripts/build --help```.

---help

 ...
 TODO - revise
+mention ARCH - arm
+reference apps

 ### Running